 You always hear that The Galápagos Islands are a once in a lifetime opportunity to see lots of wildlife (on land and in the sea) as well as unspoiled beautiful islands.
 After visiting here, I can tell you that these islands are definitely something special.
 They are incredibly beautiful, totally unique, and filled with such a diversity of life.
 I can see why they fascinated Darwin so much.

-My trip started from Baltra Airport in Santa Cruz Island where a local guide was waiting for me to start my first day.
+My Island Hopping started from Baltra Airport in Santa Cruz Island where a local guide was waiting for me to start my first day.
 Our first stop was a short walk through impressive big lava tunnels continued with a visit to the Highlands (Ranch Primicias).
 This is where I walked amongst the famous giant tortoises and cute Canario Maria birds.
 After a delicious lunch at the ranch, we headed back to my hotel in Puerto Ayora and a representative from our operator welcomed me and provided a tour introduction for the next few days.
 After the check-in, I decided to go for a walk and visit Charles Darwin Station on my own and I went to had dinner in one of the local restaurants from the street Charles Binford.

 After breakfast, I took an early transfer via water taxi to Isabella Island.
 How beautiful is this island!
 I fell in love as soon as set foot on it.
 After check in, I started a walking tour from the hotel to see the endemic Flamingos in a small salt-water lagoon surrounded by beautiful mangroves.
 After the flamingo encounter, I also visited the Turtle Breeding Station which is very close to the Lagoon at Punta Cormorant.